zWolfrost/strindex/README.md

 - `patch`: Patch a PE file with a strindex.
 - `patch_gui`: Patch a PE file with a strindex using a GUI.
 - `filter`: Filter a strindex by detected language, wordlist or length.
 You can specify those in the strindex settings.
-- `update`: Update a strindex pointers to match the new ones of a file, useful for when the file is modified (e.g. update)
 - `delta`: Create a delta file between two strindexes, that only contains the lines of the first strindex missing in the second one.
 - `spellcheck`: Spellcheck a strindex.
 You can specify the target language in the strindex settings as an ISO 639-1 code.